dzufferey/dzufferey.github.io/concurrency_theory_2019/exercises/solutions_4.md

 > - covering a marking in a given set of markings

-1. It is not possible to reduce reachability to co-linear anymore.
+1. It is not possible to reduce coverability to co-linear anymore.

 > - finite union of co-linear properties